 Coverage Area: 500 square feet | Dimensions: 19.1 x 10.8 x 22.30 inches | Filter Type: HEPA | CADR Rating: 323 for smoke, 355 for dust, 335 for pollen | Smart Capabilities: No

 Pet-specific filters available

 Only available in black

-Stores can barely keep the recently launched Honeywell Hepa InSight Series in stock; its powerful HEPA filtration is that good.
+Stores can barely keep the recently launched Honeywell HEPA InSight Series in stock; its powerful HEPA filtration is that good.
 Why?
-It circulates and cleans the air five times every hour in rooms up to 500 square feet, removing up to 99.7 percent of even the tiniest microscopic allergens (looking at you, pet dander) and reduces up to 99.9 percent of certain airborne viruses, bacteria, and mold spores.
+It circulates and cleans the air five times every hour in rooms up to 500 square feet, removing up to 99.7 percent of even the tiniest microscopic allergens (looking at you, pet dander) as well as certain airborne viruses, bacteria, and mold spores.

-Used in conjunction with the Honeywell Enhanced Pet Odor Reducing Air Purifier Filter (sold separately, view at Walmart), which is loaded with activated carbon and zeolite, pet odors will be captured, absorbed, and disappear up to 3.5 times more quickly.
+Used in conjunction with the Honeywell Enhanced Pet Odor Reducing Air Purifier Filter (sold separately, view at Walmart), which is loaded with activated carbon and zeolite, pet odors will be captured and absorbed.
 We only wish the air purifier came in white in addition to black.